Cope-Evans Family papers

 The small final series in the collection contains miscellaneous papers spanning the 20th century.
-Nonetheless, some noteworthy items include an address made by Haverford President Isaac Sharpless to students in 1906 and the program from a Haverford alumni dinner in 1913.
+Noteworthy items include an address made by Haverford President Isaac Sharpless to students in 1906 and the program from a Haverford alumni dinner in 1913.
 Another noteworthy item is a fabric map of the city of Paris.

 - Cope, Thomas P. (Thomas Pim) (Person)

-Alfred Cope (1806-1875) Alfred Cope was the youngest son of Thomas P. Cope.
-He attended the Friends Boarding School in Plymouth, PA.
+Alfred Cope (1806-1875) was the youngest son of Thomas P. Cope.
+He attended the Friends Boarding School in Plymouth, Pennsylvania.
 Alfred entered into the family shipping business along with his brother Henry, and the two took over the business in 1829, when it was renamed H. & A. Cope.
-He married Hannah Edge in 1839 and they had three children.
-Hannah died in 1843 and Alfred married Rebecca Biddle in 1851, with whom he had one son.
+He married Hannah Edge in 1839, and they had three children.
+Hannah died in 1843, and Alfred married Rebecca Biddle in 1851, with whom he had one son.
 He was involved in establishing a Zoological Garden, later the Philadelphia Zoo, and oversaw the building of a library near the Germantown Friends School, among various other philanthropic interests.

-Henry Cope (1793-1865) Henry Cope was the oldest son of Thomas P. Cope and Mary Drinker Cope.
+Henry Cope (1793-1865) was the eldest son of Thomas P. Cope and Mary Drinker Cope.
 He attended Westtown School and began work in the family’s shipping business in 1808.
 He became a partner with his father in 1817 and the business was renamed Thomas P. Cope & Son.
-He married Rachel Reeve in 1818, and with his brother Alfred Cope, Henry took over the family business and it was renamed H. & A. Cope in 1829.
-Henry went on to help found the Haverford School, later Haverford College, was involved in numerous civic and philanthropic projects, and founded the family estate in Awbury.
+He married Rachel Reeve in 1818, and, with his brother Alfred, took over the family business in 1829.
+It was renamed H. & A. Cope.
+Henry went on to help found the Haverford School, and later Haverford College, and was involved in numerous civic and philanthropic projects, and founded the family estate in Awbury.

-Francis R. Cope (1821-1909) Francis Reeve Cope was the oldest son of Henry and Rachel Cope.
-He attended Haverford College from 1835 to 1838 but left due to ill health.
-He married Anna Stewardson Brown Cope in 1847 and the couple had nine children.
+Francis Reeve Cope (1821-1909) was the eldest son of Henry and Rachel Cope.
+He attended Haverford College from 1835 to 1838, but left due to ill health.
+He married Anna Stewardson Brown Cope in 1847, and the couple had nine children.
 A merchant, he was a member of the Board of Managers of Friends Asylum (now Friends Hospital) in Philadelphia from 1865 to 1904.
 Francis was a stockholder of the Lehigh Valley Coal and Navigation Company, director of the Lehigh Valley Railroad and of the Insurance Company of North America, and managed the financial affairs of many of his family members.
 He served on the boards of Haverford College and Bryn Mawr College.
 Francis also oversaw the William Penn Charter School for 33 years.
 Although he suffered from blindness in his later years, he was an active member of the community until his death in 1909.

-Elizabeth Stewardson Cope (1848-1937) Elizabeth Stewardson Cope, born in 1848, was the eldest child of Francis Reeve Cope and Anna Stewardson Brown.
-Raised in Philadelphia and Germantown, she married her cousin Alexis T. Cope in 1875.
+Elizabeth Stewardson Cope (1848-1937) was the eldest child of Francis Reeve Cope and Anna Stewardson Brown.
+Raised in Philadelphia and Germantown, she married her cousin, Alexis T. Cope, in 1875.
 Elizabeth and Alexis had four children, twins William Cope and Francis R. Cope Jr., Eleanor Tyson Cope, and Agnes Cope, but their son William died in infancy in 1879.
-The family built a home in Awbury in 1882, but only a short time later in 1883 Elizabeth’s husband died of typhoid.
-After being widowed and losing her eldest daughter Agnes in 1899, Elizabeth spent much of the rest of her life in her home of Woodbourne in Dimock PA, frequently returning to the family estate in Awbury during the winter months.
+The family built a home in Awbury in 1882, but only a short time later Elizabeth’s husband died of typhoid.
+After being widowed and losing her eldest daughter Agnes in 1899, Elizabeth spent much of the rest of her life in her home of Woodbourne in Dimock, Pennsylvania, frequently returning to the family estate in Awbury during the winter months.
 Throughout her life she was particularly close to her sister Rachel Cope Evans, affectionately called “Chellie” in their letters, and her three sisters-in-law Clementine, Annette, and Caroline Cope.
 Elizabeth occupied her time by hosting her children and other family members, writing letters, and later in life by visiting her young grandchildren.

-Rachel Cope Evans (1850-1939) Rachel Cope Evans, born in 1850, was the second child of Francis Reeve Cope and Anna Stewardson Brown.
-She, like her other siblings, was raised in Philadelphia and Germantown, taking frequent trips to Newport and other vacation spots in New England.
-During her lifetime Rachel was very close to her sister Elizabeth, whom she called Lillie.
-She married Jonathan Evans in 1873.
-They had five children, Francis Algernon, Anna, Ernest, Harold, and Edward Evans.
+Rachel Cope Evans (1850-1939) was the second child of Francis Reeve Cope and Anna Stewardson Brown.
+She, like her siblings, was raised in Philadelphia and Germantown, taking frequent trips to Newport and other vacation spots in New England.
+During her lifetime, Rachel was very close to her sister Elizabeth, whom she called Lillie.
+She married Jonathan Evans in 1873; they had five children: Francis Algernon, Anna, Ernest, Harold, and Edward Evans.
 Rachel spent much of her time vacationing, and in the winter lived with the extended Cope family at Awbury.

-Annette Cope (1843-1916) Annette Cope was the daughter of William Drinker Cope and Susan Newbold.
-Like her sisters Clementine and Caroline, she spent much of her life traveling around Europe, visiting family members, and giving back to the community.
+Annette Cope (1843-1916) was the daughter of William Drinker Cope and Susan Newbold.
+Like her sisters, Clementine and Caroline, she spent much of her life traveling around Europe, visiting family members, and giving back to the community.

-Clementine Cope (1835-1903) Clementine Cope, the daughter of William Drinker Cope and Susan Newbold, was born in 1835.
-She became a teacher at the Freedmen’s Relief Association School in Baltimore in 1865, and like her two sisters Annette and Caroline she never married.
-She was an active participant in social reform movements, particularly education for freed slaves, for much of her life.
+Clementine Cope (1835-1903), the daughter of William Drinker Cope and Susan Newbold, was born in 1835.
+She became a teacher at the Freedmen’s Relief Association School in Baltimore in 1865, and like her two sisters, Annette and Caroline, she never married.
+She was an active participant in social reform movements, particularly in education for freed slaves, for much of her life.
 Clementine died in 1903.

-Caroline E. Cope (1840-1944) Caroline Elizabeth Cope was born in 1840 in Susquehanna County Pennsylvania.
+Caroline Elizabeth Cope (1840-1944) was born in 1840 in Susquehanna County, Pennsylvania.
 She attended the Westtown Friends Boarding School.
 Caroline had a life-long passion for art and parks, and played a key role in creating the Awbury Arboretum.
 Caroline also played a major role in establishing a county library in Susquehanna County.
 She spent much of her life visiting foreign countries including England, France, Germany, Holland, and Italy.
-Although she never married and had no children, Caroline was close to many members of her family including her sisters Annette and Clementine, her sister-in-law Elizabeth S. Cope, and her cousin Rachel C. Evans.
+Although she never married and had no children, Caroline was close to many members of her family, including her sisters Annette and Clementine, her sister-in-law Elizabeth S. Cope, and her cousin Rachel C. Evans.
 Caroline died in 1944 at the age of 104.

-Anna Rhoads Evans (1889-1982) Anna Rhoads Elkinton was born in 1889.
-She attended the Friends Select School and then the Westtown School, and was a member of several athletic teams during her time there.
+Anna Rhoads Elkinton Evans (1889-1982) attended the Friends Select School and then the Westtown School, and was a member of several athletic teams during her time there.
 She married Francis Algernon Evans in 1915 and the couple had four sons.
 Anna came from a wealthy Philadelphia family, and her husband Francis Algernon Evans joined the Elkinton business, the Philadelphia Quartz Company.
 Anna died in 1982.

-Anne Tall Evans (1921-2012) Anne Tall Evans, born Dorothy Anne Tall, was born at Germantown Hospital in Philadelphia in 1921.
+Anne Tall Evans (1921-2012), born Dorothy Anne Tall, was born at Germantown Hospital in Philadelphia in 1921.
 Her parents were George W. Tall Jr. and Edith Beck Tall.
 She attended the Greene Street Friends School, Germantown Friends School, and Vassar College.
-Anne married Joseph Morris Evans in 1944 and the couple had five children, Joseph Morris Jr., Walter, Wendy, Laura, and Peter Evans.
+Anne married Joseph Morris Evans in 1944, and the couple had five children, Joseph Morris Jr., Walter, Wendy, Laura, and Peter Evans.
 Anne passed away in 2012 in Germantown, Philadelphia.

 7.5 Linear Feet (18 boxes)